 The American University of Afghanistan is Afghanistan’s only private, not-for-profit, non-partisan and co-educational university.
 It opened its doors in 2006 with an initial enrollment of 50 students, and today enrolls more than 1,700 full and part-time students.
-It has produced 29 Fulbright Scholars and maintains partnerships with the world’s most prestigious universities, including Stanford University, Georgetown University, and the University of California network.
+It has produced 97 Fulbright Scholars and maintains partnerships with the world’s most prestigious universities, including Stanford University, University of Nebraska, and the University of California network.

 AUAF attains accreditation status from the Ministry of Higher Education.
 The school is accredited for five years.
 AUAF will continue quality assessment and program review efforts to meet and exceed national standards and continue work on international accreditation through partners such as the Unive

-On August 24th 2016 American University of Afghanistan was attacked by terrorist groups, which lead to the university closure for over 5 months.
-After reconstruction university was re-opened on 27th March 2017.
-Furthermore, defying setbacks, a team of AUAF law students won the Spirit Award at the 20
+On August 24th 2016, American University of Afghanistan was attacked by terrorist groups, which lead to the University closure for over 7 months.
+After reconstruction the University was re-opened on 27th March 2017.
+Furthermore, defying setbacks, a team of AUAF law students won the Spirit Award at t

-Dr. Mark English was selected as the Acting President of AUAF after Dr. Michael Smith stepped down from the position after serving exceptionally for 6 years.
-April 2nd was the date that was historic in AUAF.
-The students elected their first ever Students Government Association (SGA) female-president
+Dr. Mark English was selected as the Acting President of AUAF after Dr. Michael Smith stepped down from the position after serving for 6 years.
+On April 2nd, AUAF students elected their first ever Student Government Association (SGA) female-president, Samira Abrar.
+After establishing the AUAF’s firs

-The university opens the spring semester in January with its first convocation.
+The University opens the spring semester in January with its first convocation.
 Enrollment rises to 789 students, including 21 percent women.
-In May, the university holds its first graduation ceremony and holds groundbreaking ceremonies for faculty and staff housing on the new campus.
+In May, the University holds its first graduation ceremony and holds a groundbreaking ceremony for faculty and staff housing on the new campus.
 In August, a n

 Enrollment increases to 550 students.
 New degree programs—the Bachelor of Business Administration, Bachelor of Science in Computer Science, Bachelor of Arts in Political Science and Public Administration—are approved by the Board of Trustees.
 The design of the new campus is completed with support fr